 Second, you should not speak to anyone without a criminal defense attorney, including the police.
 You should not make any statements to the police at all – even informally.
-As soon as the police make contact, you need to exercise your right to ask for representation.
+As soon as the police make contact, you should exercise your right to ask for representation.

 There’s a reason that so many people fear statutory rape.
 You can commit it without realizing what you did, and the state built that notion into the law.

-If you are arrested for or charged with sexual assault, you need a lawyer immediately.
-You shouldn’t speak to the police, prosecutors, the victim, or anyone else without first consulting an experienced criminal defense attorney.
+If you are arrested for or charged with sexual assault, you want a lawyer immediately.
+You shouldn’t speak to the police, prosecutors, the victim, or anyone else without first consulting our criminal defense attorney.